someparty/someparty/source/articles/2020-03-29-i-wanna-touch-your-face.html.markdown

 [Listen: Burning Nickels - *Shout at the Nickel* @ Bandcamp](https://highenddenimrecords.bandcamp.com/album/shout-at-the-nickel "#")

-Calgary folk-punk singer/songwriter [Seth Anderson](https://www.sethandersonmusic.com/) has a new video online featuring the "Highway Lights," the lead single from his recent full-length *We Could Be*.
+Calgary folk-punk singer-songwriter [Seth Anderson](https://www.sethandersonmusic.com/) has a new video online featuring the "Highway Lights," the lead single from his recent full-length *We Could Be*.
 Josh Wong directed the clip, filmed at the Royal Canadian Legion in Canmore.
 The director commented:

 > "For those who have been working the front lines and those who have gave up comfort for responsibility to our fellow man, I thank you, please accept this gift of art.
 My buddy Seth needed a video.
 Please watch this and remember, it took us both 20 years and many struggles as artists to be able to provide humanity with a little joy.
 'Take me Now, I just wanna live.'
 These words are more relevant now than I think Seth was expecting.
 The video was shot at the Canmore Legion on February 29, 2020.
 When this is over we are gonna Love and Live like never before.
 I can't wait for the next rock show, I'll never take it for granted again.
 Long live humanity!
 And Seth's music!"